 iii) Shot Selection – The last piece of the puzzle is learning to choose which ball to aim at so you are left with another shot after making the current ball.
 This is how you can make/run more than one ball at a time.
 After going over position play, I usually just play while I discuss and illustrate shot selection while using position play.

 Mastering these fundamentals takes any person from barely able to hold the cue to playing at an APA 2-3 level in under an hour.
-What separates an APA 2-3 from an APA 4-5 more accuracy, consistency, and learning to control the cue ball for position play.
+What separates an APA 2-3 from an APA 4-5 is, more accuracy, consistency, and learning to control the cue ball for position play.
 And what separates a 4-5 from a 6-7, is inner game, emotional control, and even more consistency.

 Of course, There is a LOT more to pool than just aiming or running tables.
 The fact is, even after learning to aim well, there is still so much to learn and do.
 Better cue ball control, better position play, better safety play, better kick shots, better bank shots, learning break-out shots.
 Once you have mastered the basics, I recommend more advanced warmup drills to fine tune your stroke and position play.

 At the professional level, its no longer about just shooting skill, but also the mental game of billiards.
 Once you get good at aiming, bigger things start mattering – such as controlling your own emotions, playing against more experienced players with defensive play or learning to face new experiences and situations that you haven’t faced before.

 How far you decide to go and where you decide to stop learning depends entirely on your own journey and motivation behind playing pool.

 If you enjoyed this article, you might also enjoy two of my most popular article series – Aiming without Aiming – How to shoot pool like a pro and Cue Ball Position Control Essentials.

 If you have any questions or are interested in more details about these steps, please leave a comment below.